glegoux/jekyll-tech-blog/src/_posts/2022-11-01-my-tech-blog-on-medium.md

 * Medium offers stats with custom metrics (reads, ...) for each story more relevant than using Google Analytics

 ❌ Cons:
-* Medium remains less advanced in pushing varied content like dynamic technical diagrams, and mathematics formulae while some workarounds exist
+* The Medium features remain less advanced in pushing varied content like dynamic technical diagrams, and mathematics formulae while some workarounds exist
 * Medium has partial propriety of the written content and limits the number of readings for non-members while my blog is open
-* Medium is not highly customizable like the content on my blog
+* The Medium content has a pre-defined style of design, it is not highly customizable like the content on my blog

 For all these reasons, I find that the right choice is a consensus by keeping the best of these 2 worlds.
 Also, I prefer remaining independent for the long term, and `glegoux.com` is not only a tech blog but a hub of centralized online activities.

 Don't worry, I am going to keep maintaining this website and the open-source template behind it.
 To avoid all breaking changes, the past blog posts will remain accessible without broken web links.

 However, it seems difficult to synchronize bi-directionally the content between Medium and this blog.
-I can import a post to Medium, but exporting from Medium is manual, long, and tedious.
-The synchronization in case of the update of a blog post becomes a nightmare to maintain.
-As I said some articles would be only on Medium, and other ones only on this blog, never a full post will be at both locations (to avoid divergences and heavy maintenance in case of edition).
-I will use web links between them, with a partial post redirecting to the full post.
+I can import a post to Medium by copying manually the link, but exporting from Medium is long, and tedious.
+The synchronization in case of the update of a blog post done from Medium becomes a nightmare to maintain.
+While I want to use more Medium editor quicker and more handy.
+So as I explained, I foresee to have some articles would be only on Medium, and other ones only on this blog.
+Instead of having a full post will be at both locations, I will use web links between them, with a partial post redirecting to the full post (to avoid divergences and heavy maintenance in case of edition).

+Thanks for your understanding, and your readings.

 <div style="height: 500px"></div>